CarmanK/GraphSemantics/README.md

 return the TEXT_TO_SEG path in phrasal_segmentation.sh to '../../output_data/tmp/scraped_text.txt'

-A default scraper is provided that works with patent IDs.
-The scraper must output to two files, titles in one file titled titles.txt, and another file called abstracts.txt in output_data/tmp then simply run $ ./graphsemantics and the summary will be output not only to the terminal, but also to the summaries.json file in the output_data directory
+## Running the Process
+A default data collector and default data are included to show what an expected output looks like, but the models are not included due to their size.

+If you build your own data collector, it must output the following two files to the output_data/tmp directory.
+* titles.txt
+* abstracts.txt

+Run `$ ./graphsemantics` to begin the process.

+Output will not only be shown and highlighted in the terminal, but will also be saved in output_data/summaries.json.